 As a result, the high-intensity shotpeened gears exhibited a surface fatigue (pitting) life 2.13 times that of the gears that were peened to medium intensity, Figure 5.

-Other PT applications
+Other power-transmission applications

 Manufacturers and researchers have also applied shot peening to gears made of special materials as well as to other PT components.
 Here are some examples.
 Austempered ductile iron (ADI).
 Shot peening increases the fatigue strength of ADI gear teeth, and it increases their hardness to achieve more wear resistance.
 Recent applications for ADI include crankshafts and camshafts, as well as gears.